swedesjs/vkdart/README.md

 [![Pub Popularity](https://img.shields.io/pub/popularity/vkdart?style=flat-square)](https://pub.dev/packages/vkdart)
 [![Pub Points](https://img.shields.io/pub/points/vkdart?style=flat-square)](https://pub.dev/packages/vkdart)

-> Package helps to make working with the [VK API](https://dev.vk.com/) easier.
+> The package helps to simplify the work with [VK API](https://dev.vk.com/).
 >
-> Chat discussion of the package - https://t.me/vk_dart
+> A chat room to discuss how the package works - https://t.me/vk_dart

 ## Features
-1. **Supports all methods.** Has interfaces of all public VK methods.
+1. **Supports all methods.** Has a description of all public VK methods.
-2. **Reliable.** Functionality of the package is wrapped in Unit tests
+2. **Reliability.** Package functionality is wrapped in unit tests.
-3. **Event support.** Supports Callback API, Longpoll API
+3. **Supports events.** Supports Callback API, Longpoll API
-4. **Developing.** Functionality is becoming more!
+4. **Development.** Functionality is becoming more and more every day!
 5. **Easy to use.** Very easy to use!
-6. **Support for models.**.
-It has a description of event models, attachments, and objects.ы
+6. **Model support.**.
+There is a description of event, attachment and object models.

 ## Usage